The Everest was officially announced in September 2019 and has continually promised to be released sometime in 2020.

 "The Everest platform is the most capable connectivity solution ever debuted to the industry.
 Offering outdoor dual chain, 2.4Ghz and 5Ghz high power Wi-Fi, an integrated Cat 6 multi carrier LTE modem, a second slot for an additional LTE modem, USB 3.0 connection for up to Cat 20 LTE & 5G futures, and up to 64GB storage of telemetry data."

-Further details will be released later, once Everest is closer to shipping.
+Further details will be released once Everest is closer to shipping.

-Though the "Converge" product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Converge Everst does not have HDTV or AM/FM functionality built in.
+Though the Converge outdoor product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Everest does not have HDTV or AM/FM functionality built in.

 WiFiRanger has discovered that the high-powered Wi-Fi in Everest was "not optimal" for mixing with HDTV, and actually causes interference with the TV signal - making that particularly bit of convergence possible, but not recommended.